gmarland/mercer/README.md

 <b>HTML</b>

 Currently, a width and height need to be defined on the container div.
-This was to make getting the size for rendering on the page easier.
+This is done so it is easier to get the div size for rendering the graph on the page.
 This should probably be made better in the future.

 ```html
 <div id="line-graph-container" style="width:800px;height:600px;"></div>